andrew-gw/sleepyme/README.md

-# Hotel Booking/Reservation
+# Hotel Booking & Reservation

-A hotel booking/reservation app developed using CodeIgniter.
+A hotel booking & reservation app developed using CodeIgniter.
 This project is no longer actively maintained.